takapi327/ldbc/CONTRIBUTING.md

 For a Pull Request to be considered at all it has to meet these requirements:

 1. Regardless if the code introduces new features or fixes bugs or regressions, it must have comprehensive tests.
+2. scalafmt must be applied to all Scala source code
+3. Source and binary compatibility must always be kept

 If these requirements are not met then the code should not be merged into `master`, or even reviewed - regardless of how good or important it is.
 No exceptions.